Hi! You’re here, and I think that’s kinda amazing.

 So I started to grow my tomatoes.
 Right?

-That’s what you’re going to find here, lots and lots of DIY projects.
+That’s what you’re going to find here, lots and lots of DIY projects from the workshop, craft room, kitchen, and garden.

-We bought a small home with good bones and set out to make it liveable (because it wasn’t).
+We moved out of the city bought a small home with good bones and set out to make it liveable (because it wasn’t).
 The plan was to do all the work ourselves, save a boatload of money and turn it into a home.

 But things slowly improved.
 With every passing project, each new DIY, the house got better.
 The house I hated slowly became the home I loved.